rdwatters/wattersio/content/rightpoint.md

 > Lead or support information architecture development; define content types to support content management system build; map content to the new site architecture and identify content gaps

+* See screenshots of the [new sitemap][caporgsitemap], newly developed [content types][contenttypes], and [data dictionary][datadictionary] for the re-platforming of cap.org from Oracle to Craft CMS.
+* You can also see the [editorial mission, content strategy statement, and content model][dstdocsedmission] I developed for the Digital Strategy Team's internal website.
-See screenshots of the [new sitemap][caporgsitemap], newly developed [content types][contenttypes], and [data dictionary][datadictionary] for the re-platforming of cap.org from Oracle to Craft CMS.
-To demonstrate my passion for structured content&mdash;perhaps "obsession" is more apropros&mdash;you can also take a look at the [archetypes I developed][archetypes] as part of a complete reworking of a 500+ page redesign of a documentation site for the Hugo open source project.
+* To demonstrate my passion for structured content&mdash;perhaps "obsession" is more apropros&mdash;you can also take a look at the [archetypes I developed][archetypes] as part of a complete reworking of a 500+ page redesign of a documentation site for the Hugo open source project.

 **Note:** I will provide screenshots of entity-relationship diagrams when I return to the office on Wednesday, July 26th.